Take a look at our frequently asked questions:

 - Thinking Students will join a global community of thinkers – as a “Thinking School”, students are supported to think for themselves through the development of a thorough understanding of thinking tools that are used to aid and monitor their own progress.

 Our “Thinking School” approach is consistent with the aims below and helps to ensure that:

 - Pupils in TSAT (Thinking Schools Academy Trust) are supported to think for themselves, through the development of a thorough understanding of purposeful thinking tools that they can use to aid and monitor their own progress

 - Staff in TSAT are encouraged to think accurately and reflectively about their practice and understand a range of thinking tools that can be used to support student motivation and progress

 - De Bono’s Hats

 As soon as it is deemed safe to hold a uniform fitting event, information will be communicated to parents/carers.
-Goodwin Academy uniform suppliers are Fosters School wear, details can be found via their website.
+Goodwin Academy uniform suppliers are Simmonds wear, details can be found via their website.
 The Academy Uniform Policy can be found on the website.
-It includes six compulsory items that all must be purchased from Fosters School wear:
+It includes six compulsory items that all must be purchased from Simmonds wear:

 - Main Uniform

 School App with key links and information relating to letters, reports, behaviour etc. Details on how to download the app can be found using the Academy website